 3 credits Masters Project Guidance (COL 598)

 The above information is provided as a guide.
 Requirements may vary.
 Please see the Department Director of Graduate Studies, or your advisor for information tailored to your situation.

-MA students must complete a minimum of nine intensive seminars and at least three credit hours of Masters Project Guidance (COL 598).
+MA students must complete a minimum of nine intensive seminars (5 of which must be taught by COL Core Faculty) and at least three credit hours of Masters Project Guidance (COL 598).
 Students are encouraged to enroll in at least two courses devoted to national literatures other than English with the reading conducted in the national language.

 Applicants must show good reading knowledge of at least one foreign language upon admission, as demonstrated by advanced literary study at the undergraduate level or by language examinations furnished by the department.

 After completion of the required coursework, normally at the end of two years, students will have a choice of either completing an MA thesis project or taking an oral comprehensive examination.
 The project will involve original research, employ scholarly apparatus, and be between 50 and 100 pages in length.
 The project must be read and approved by the director and one other faculty member.